Excerpts From Selected Short Stories

 “The Hand” won first place in the 2007 Juked Fiction Contest, judged by Frederick Barthelme

 In the last couple of years, time seemed to be moving very fast, seemed almost to be accelerating, and the more she tried to hold on to it, the less of it there was to hold.
 This was a frightening feeling, a feeling she tried over and over to analyze.
+On this particular Monday evening, a light rain was falling.
+She could hear the gentle sound of the drops against the trees outside her window.

 This morning the rain made her happy, since it reminded her of her childhood in the Philippines, when the yellowish glow from the low-watt bulbs made the rooms look unearthly, and everything in them blurred, as though she were looking at her surroundings from underwater.
 She remembered sitting at the round table in the kitchen, which was her favorite room in the house, where she sat surrounded by the bustling maids, the sound of people entering and leaving.